jaksonlabs/jakson/book/README.md

 $ mdbook build
 ```

+> You find the latest stable snapshot on [carbonspec.org](http://www.carbonspec.org)

 ## Jakson Developer Documentation

 The sources of current Jakson Developer Documentation are located in the `jakson-devdoc/latest` directory.